-You can tell the watch of the left is fake because of the difference in quality.
-The dial of an original is perfect, so if you see any uneven fonts, inconsistent spaces between the lettering, smudges, and/or misspellings on the watch then it is absolutely a fake.
+You can tell the watch on the left is fake because of the difference in quality.
+The dial of an original is perfect, so if you see any uneven fonts, inconsistent spaces between the lettering, smudges, and/or misspellings on the watch, then it is absolutely a fake.

 A Rolex Submariner undergoing a water test

-Although Rolex Submariner timepieces are the only watches designed for deep see diving all models like the Rolex Yachtmaster are waterproof and perfectly sealed.
-Once you have the watch dip it in a cup of water for a few seconds and take it out.
+Although Rolex Submariner timepieces are the only watches designed for deep-sea diving all models like the Rolex Yachtmaster are waterproof and perfectly sealed.
+Once you have the watch, dip it in a cup of water for a few seconds and take it out.
 Before doing this, PLEASE be sure that the crown is securely tightened/screwed in.
-If there is any leaking of water into the watch on the dial or anything the watch is definitely a fake.
-All Rolex watches are 100% water tight and some counterfeit watches are not.
+If there is any leaking of water into the watch on the dial or anything, the watch is definitely a fake.
+All Rolex watches are 100% water-tight, and some counterfeit watches are not.

-With the exception of a couple of very rare vintage models produced in the 1930s, Rolex does not equip their watches with clear casebacks, so beware of replica watches that have a clear window with a view of the movement on the back of the watch’s case.
+With the exception of a few rare vintage models produced in the 1930s, Rolex does not equip their watches with clear case backs, so beware of replica watches with a clear window with a view of the movement on the back of the watch’s case.

 A real Rolex will almost never have engraving on the back.
 Engravings on the back almost always mean the watch is a forgery.

 In 2002, Rolex began micro-etching a tiny crown logo at the 6 o’clock position on the crystal that protects the dial.
 If you’re looking at buying a Rolex made in 2002 onward, look for this marking for proof of authenticity.
 Since it’s so small, it is difficult to see with the naked eye.
+This laser-made crown logo is done with tiny dots at different heights and different depths, while it is not just one continuous line.
+This is almost impossible to copy, so it is also the best spot to recognize fake Rolex.
 This detail also makes it difficult for counterfeit watches to include.

 Often times counterfeited Rolex watches will try to cheap out by making a normally expensive model in cheaper metals to gain more profit.
-You should always check the model number of the Rolex you are buying online to make sure that it matches up with type of metal in the watch you are buying.
-A rule of thumb with the commonly counterfeited Rolex President: All Rolex President watches with the day (Monday, Tuesday, etc…) and the date (21,22,23…) are made out of platinum or gold not stainless steel and not two tone.
-If someone tries to sell you a stainless President they are cheating you.
+You should always check the model number of the Rolex you are buying online to ensure that it matches up with the type of metal in the watch you are buying.
+A rule of thumb with the commonly counterfeited Rolex President: All Rolex President watches with the day (Monday, Tuesday, etc.) and the date (21,22,23…) are made out of platinum or gold, not stainless steel, and not two-tone.
+If someone tries to sell you a stainless President, they are cheating you.

 Listen closely.
-If you hear loud ticking from your watch this Rolex is a definite fake.
+If you hear loud ticking from your watch, this Rolex is a definite fake.
 Rolex watches do not make the ticking noises common with other watches.
-Counterfeiters can’t often perfect the gears and so a ticking noise is made and this can really help you spot fakes quite easily.
+Counterfeiters can’t often perfect the gears, so a ticking noise is made, and this can help you spot fakes quite easily.

-Misconceptions: One the biggest misconception is that the second hand of Rolex watches is a perfect sweep.
-This is not true most models of Rolex tick at eight ticks or movements per second so it is not a continuous sweep.
-Also some models move at slower speeds.
+One of the biggest misconceptions is that second-hand Rolex watches are a perfect sweep.
+This is not true most models of Rolex tick at eight ticks or movements per second, so it is not a continuous sweep.
+Also, some models move at slower speeds.